carlosmouracorreia/AlbumFolksFetcher/Documentation/UITesting.md

 ## Internal Communication

-In order to communicate with the App in a grey-box fashion (changing some of its internal state for the ease for black-box testing) 3 native mechanisms where used:
+In order to communicate with the App in a grey-box fashion (changing some of its internal state for the ease of black-box testing) 3 native mechanisms were used:

 ### CommandLine arguments